xopto/pyxopto/docs/source/mcml/simulator_options.rst

   (default is :py:class:`~xopto.mcbase.mcoptions.McUsePackedStructures.off`) -
   Can be used to force tightly packed structures in the OpenCL code.
-  Note that packed structures can lead to significant performance degradation of the MonteCarlo kernel.
+  Note that packed structures can lead to significant performance degradation of the Monte Carlo kernel.
 This option is the last resort if the fields of the OpenCL and host structures cannot be properly aligned.
   When declaring OPenCL or host structures always start with the largest data type and move towards smaller data types.
 Use data types